Entry Level Certificate Teaching support

 The deadline for entries for certification in given in our information manual (section 2 - Key Dates).

-The submission deadline for all work for both specifications is 15 May 2018.
+The submission deadline for all work is 15 May in the year of assessment.
 Marks are entered via Edexcel Online once entries have been made.
-A sample (or perhaps all if the sample is small) is sent to a moderator by 15 May.
+A sample (or perhaps all, if the sample is small) is sent to a moderator by 15 May.

 No. The tests and tasks that have been produced are intended to be used for the lifetime of the qualification.